FIRST AmeriCorps VISTA Member Bios

 Diego has an extensive list of volunteer experience in the direct service segment of youth development, charity events for disease awareness, and community building.
 As Volunteer Coach for the Galt, Northern Special Olympics Team, he was responsible for ensuring the continued interest and progress of the athletes in each of the seasonal sports, as well as coordinating with athlete’s parents during Special Olympic events.

 Alicia Brown has a Bachelor of Science degree in Psychology with a minor in Human Development and Criminal Justice from the University of Bridgeport in Bridgeport, Connecticut.
 Brown has extensive experience working with at risk youth in a variety of settings.
 Brown has demonstrated her commitment to serving and enhancing the lives of the youth, through therapeutic school settings, and outdoor leadership training.

 Claytoya Tugwell, VISTA, New York City, NY

 A recent graduate of Columbia University (M.A.
 Sociology; B.A.
-Political Science & African American Studies), Claytoya Tugwell is a youth development professional with over six years of experience working with underserved communities in advocacy, counseling, and mentoring roles.
-Born and raised in Jamaica Queens, Tugwell is a NY enthusiast and is proud to support FIRST NYC in expanding equal educational opportunities particularly to low-income, first generation, LGBT, and communities of color.
+Political Science & African American Studies), Claytoya Tugwell is a youth development professional with over six years of experience working with underserved communities in advocacy, counseling, and mentorship roles.
+Born and raised in Jamaica Queens, Tugwell is a NY enthusiast and is proud to support FIRST NYC in expanding equal educational opportunities be they from low-income, first generation, LGBT, or communities of color.